 PJM’s filing contained the greatest number of specific requests for Commission action, including requests for the Commission to initiate proceedings for RTOs and non-RTO transmission providers for implementation of resilience planning criteria and processes; proposed market reforms and related compensation mechanisms; and initiatives addressing the interaction between RTOs and interstate natural gas pipelines.
 Moreover, PJM requested that the Commission ask PJM itself to file tariffs implementing market changes and allow for non-market emergency operations.

 The California ISO (CAISO) recommended that the Commission take a holistic approach that considers the unique circumstances and conditions facing each region.
-Moreover, CAISO does not presently see the need for an additional resilience “requirement.”
+CAISO does not presently see the need for an additional resilience requirement.
 Existing reliability standards already call for consideration of extreme events.
-Creating a new risk-based analysis requirement would likely be overly prescriptive, difficult to clearly define, and likely duplicate existing reliability standards given the wide range of varying specific risks different ISOs and RTOs face.
+The ISO believes creating a new risk-based analysis requirement would likely be overly prescriptive, difficult to clearly define, and likely duplicate existing reliability standards given the wide range of varying specific risks different ISOs and RTOs face.

 MISO stated that, although it does not face any imminent reliability or resilience issues, there are several opportunities for the Commission to continue focused industry dialogue.
 These include increasing the flexibility of Critical Infrastructure Protection compliance standards to allow for the adoption of superior new technologies and best practices; identifying, valuing, and incorporating resilience attributes in transmission planning processes; continuing to work in partnership with state regulators; and ensuring that artificial barriers to interregional transactions do not adversely affect resilient grid operations.